crcn/cupboard/README.md

 ## Usage

-For each project you want to use in cupboard, simply call:
+For each project you want to use in cupboard, simply this command in your project directory:

 	cupboard init